 This Section describes Dental Plan benefits.
 See Section 6 - How to Obtain Benefits for information on claims processing and claims appeal information.
-Dental expenditures will be included in the Lifetime Maximum Benefit of \$2,000,000 per Plan Participant or \$4,000,000 per Family described in Section 7, D. See Section C below for specific dental maximums.
+See provision C. below for specific dental maximums.

 A. DENTAL PLAN OPTIONS

 There are two Dental Plan options: